dong-zh/queen-fight/readme.md

 This will fetch all the dependencies. `-G Ninja` is only required in Windows.

-If you're using VS Code, you can just press the run button at the bottom of the Window.
+If you're using VS Code with the `cmake` extension, you can just press the run button at the bottom of the window.
 Otherwise,

 ```bash
 cmake build